 Sixteen Indigenous, Afro-descendant, and local community women leaders braved cross-continental travel and double-digit time difference to meet face-to-face for the first time in Panama this March.

-Their 3-day workshop marked the first face-to-face meeting for the Women in Global South Alliance (WiGSA).
-The women represented 14 countries in Africa, Asia, and Latin America.
-Thirteen of them joined in person and six via zoom to create their first strategic plan.
+Their 3-day workshop marked the first meeting for the Women in Global South Alliance (WiGSA).
+The women represented 14 countries from Africa, Asia, and Latin America.
+Thirteen of them joined in person and six via Zoom to create their first strategic plan.

 “I see us as a sisterhood, as a group of women who want to protect their communities and provide guidance on governance and advocacy,” says Loretta Alethea Pope, a WiGSA member and executive director of the Foundation for Community Initiatives (FCI) in Liberia.

-WiGSA, launched during the COP27 held in Egypt, is the first Alliance of its kind, integrated by grassroots women’s organizations, groups and associations of the Global South to directly support the role of Indigenous, Afro-descendant, and local community women in achieving climate conservation goals and land tenure rights in Asia, Africa and Latin America
+Officially launched at CoP27 in Egypt, WiGSA is the first Alliance of its kind, integrated by grassroots women’s organizations, groups, and associations in the Global South to directly support the role of Indigenous, Afro-descendant, and local community women in achieving climate conservation goals and land tenure rights in Asia, Africa, and Latin America.
+You can read WiGSA’s Call to Action here.

-“Indigenous, Afro descendant and local community women have been invisible to the international donor community and even to their own communities as agents of change, as political actors who can contribute to policies.
+“Indigenous, Afro descendant, and local community women have been invisible to the international donor community and even to their own communities as agents of change and as political actors who can contribute to policies.
 That is why we supported the creation of WiGSA and its call to action for donors, describing how they can change the historical gap in funding and supporting women,” said Omaira Bolaños, RRI’s Director for Gender Justice.

 Meeting face-to-face for the first time